jesseDijkman1/browser-technologies-1819/Opdracht1.2.md

   - een beschrijving van alle features die je hebt getest
   - een beschrijving van de Device lab test en screenreader test.
   - beschrijf hoe je de problemen hebt opgelost, of hoe je dit zou oplossen (met todo’s) als je genoeg tijd en budget zou hebben

+## Tested features
+I tested almost all the features except the no JavaScript, because it's a client side webapplication so nothing will work.

+#### 1 Turn of images
+When turning of the images, the app won't render the thumbnails from the results.
+This is the only "problem".
+Luckily there's a title so there's no need to fix it.

+#### 2 Turn of custom fonts
+When turning of custom fonts, FontAwesome won't load and Slackey won't load.
+There are no real issues because